 We follow a natural dental regime and have done so for many years.
 We don’t have dental coverage anymore so caring for our teeth is incredibly important.
 When making decisions about what methods to use, we tried different things that made sense, and incorporated the ones that worked best.

 Our oral care went from being a mindless practice to a mindful one.
 There was a natural shift in perception that came from replacing white tubes of mystery paste with lovely products in glass vials.
 Oral care feel luxurious now, because it is.

 What do I know?

-After four years of following a 100% pure, fluoride free, self dentistry regime I can proudly report that I have healthy teeth, healthy gums, white teeth, no cavities.
-I just had a check up and cleaning done and I got an A+.
-You can read about this experience here.
+After years of following a 100% pure, fluoride free, self dentistry regime I can proudly report that I have healthy teeth and no cavities.

-I have spoken to dentists, hygienists and even an orthodontist and there seems to be a shift in perception about fluoride use (it wasn’t even offered to me at my cleaning last week.
-Four years ago it was a “what flavor would you like” assumption).
+I have spoken to dentists, hygienists and even an orthodontist and there seems to be a shift in perception about fluoride use (it wasn’t even offered to me at my last cleaning.
 There is a lot more open minded discussion when you bring up natural methods with the professionals these days.